gardir/Devilry_sort/readme.md

         -d -- delete the other files and folders
         -v -- loud about what happens
         -D -- DEBUG mode, program will not execute
-        -z -- unzips the .zip file in path first (if only 1 is present) -z zipfile -- unzipz the specified zip file in path first
+        -z -- unzips .zip file in path first (if only 1 zip file is present) -z zipfile -- unzipz the specified zip file in path first
 ```